TheSavageTeddy/TheSavageTeddy.github.io/content/posts/writeups-hackabit2023/index.md

 > `Dg0DDxoRBz4PHQIKNxIbBQwHHBMbFQ==`

 We are given base64, and the XOR key "hab".
-Using CyberChef we can decrypt and XOR to get the flag.
+Using CyberChef we can decrypt and XOR to get the flag. `flag{so_much_symmetry}`

 {{< image src="./img/matchmaker1.png" alt="" position="center" style="border-radius: 5px; width: 100%;" >}}